There are teachers who are new to this ESL teaching gig and there are those who’ve been doing it for years.

 Underestimating Your Students

 Quite often we come across students who have more initiative than most.
 And on the other hand, teachers who underestimate them.
 Messages like, “This is too hard for you”, will not only squash their natural curiosity and motivation, it will make you look bad because you’re supposed to encourage them and support them in their efforts.
 It does not mean that you can’t give them realistic expectations.
 Students we most often underestimate are children.
 You’d be surprised at what they can understand and accomplish.
-So, resist the urge to make a game, exercise or test “easier” because “they’re just kids”.
+So, resist the urge to make a game, exercise or test “easier” because “they’re just kids.”
 See if they’re up to a challenge instead!
+Learn the difference between a lazy student who claims something is “too hard” and a student who is motivated and enjoys the challenge of the concept.
+Have high expectations, but adjust them accordingly.

 Forgetting Important Facts about Your Students